 Though I love traveling with kids, I’m the first to say that at times I do miss the days of traveling pre-kids.
-Don’t get me wrong, I love having them there and wouldn’t have it any other way, but there are usually things we’d like to do that are impossible with kids.
-I do not often like to admit that things are “impossible” with kids, but hiking Angels Landing definitely falls into that category.
+Don’t get me wrong, I love traveling with kids and wouldn’t have it any other way, but there are usually things we’d like to do that are impossible with kids.
+I do not often like to admit that things are “impossible” with kids, but I would not hike Angels Landing with kids.

 This post contains compensated links.

 I knew from the start that going to Zion National Park with kids would likely mean that hiking Angels Landing was out of the question.
 But I just couldn’t get it out of my mind.
-I wanted to find a way to do it or even just hike up to Scout Lookout.
+I wanted to find a way to hike Angels Landing, even if was just to Scout Lookout.

-I did plenty of research, reading everything I could find on Angels Landing and whether hiking to Scout Lookout with kids was possible.
-I thought maybe we could all hike to that point then I could leave my husband and kids for a bit while I finished up the Angels Landing portion.
+I did plenty of research, reading everything I could find on the Angels Landing hike and whether hiking to Scout Lookout with kids was possible.
+I thought maybe we could hike Angels Landing with kids to Scout Lookout, then I could leave my family for a bit while I finish up the Angels Landing hike.

-I spent an entire day thinking about all the different ways we could do this hike, but in the end I knew that I would either have to do it by myself and leave the kids with my husband or not do it at all.
+I spent an entire day thinking about all the different ways we could do this hike, but in the end I knew that I would either hike Angels Landing by myself and leave the kids with my husband or not do it at all.

 With a healthy fear of heights, heHe had no interest in the Angels Landing hike, nor did he really want to sit up at Scout Lookout while I finished it.
 After being there, I don’t blame him – wrangling these two up to Scout Lookout (and away from the edges) solo wouldn’t have been fun.